AndrewWPhillips/eggql/TUTORIAL.md

 8. [Descriptions](#descriptions) - fields, arguments, etc can have a description to be used by query designers
 9. [Viewing Descriptions using Introspection](#using-introspection-to-obtain-descriptions)
 10. [Errors](#resolver-errors) - how to handle errors
-11. [Contexts](#contexts) - contexts are used to cancel GraphQL queries - eg for a timeout if they take too long to run
+11. [Contexts](#contexts) - contexts are used to cancel GraphQL queries - e.g. for a timeout if they take too long to run
 12. [Methods as Resolvers](#using-go-methods-as-resolvers) - how a resolver function can easily access data of its parent object
 13. [Custom Scalars](#custom-scalars) - you can add new types to be used in your queries called custom scalars
 14. [Subscriptions](#subscriptions) - Subscriptions are a powerful way to provide a continuous stream of data

 Note: the final code for this tutorial is in the git repo (https://github.com/AndrewWPhillips/eggql/tree/main/example/starwars).
 It's less than 250 lines of code (and most of that is just data field initialization since all the data is stored in memory).
 This is much smaller (and I think much simpler) than the equivalent Star Wars example using other GraphQL packages (for Go and even other languages).
-The complete version is also running *right now* in GCP (Google Cloud Platform), so you can try any Star Wars queries using GraphIQL, Postman, Curl etc, using the address https://aphillips801-eggql-sw.uc.r.appspot.com/graphql.
+The complete version is also running *right now* in GCP (Google Cloud Platform), so you can try any Star Wars queries using GraphIQL, Postman, Curl etc., using the address https://aphillips801-eggql-sw.uc.r.appspot.com/graphql.

 ### Basic Types